downlinko/downlinko.github.io/_posts/development/gradle/2018-06-17-download-install-gradle-3-5-windows.md

 ---
-title: "Download and Install Gradle 3.5 on Windows"
+title: "How to Download and Install Gradle 3.5 on Windows"
 permalink: /download-install-gradle-3-5-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Gradle 3.5.1 on Windows 10."
 date: 2018-06-17